the-norman-sicily-project/website/site/content/posts/Behind-the-Scenes.md

 ---
-title: "Behind the Scenes: Rebranding & Redesigning the Website"
+title: "Ally's Behind the Scenes Take: Rebranding & Redesigning the Website"
-date: 2020-01-24T14:07:58-05:00
+date: 2020-03-06T14:07:58-05:00
 draft: false
-tags: ["post"]
+tags: ["Ally", "website", "design", "social media"]
 ---

-# Behind the Scenes: Rebranding &amp; Redesigning the Website

 You might have noticed that *The Norman Sicily Project*’s website has recently undergone a lot of changes.
 Over the past few months, we’ve been working on creating a new interface for the site.
 Here’s a little behind the scenes of how we did everything.

-### First Things First
+## First Things First

 The first thing you should have when redesigning a website is a goal.
 What do you want from the new site?
 What can be improved upon from the current site?
 With The Norman Sicily Project, we wanted